 Looking for the ultimate Christmas dessert?
 Try this gorgeous Baked Eggnog Cheesecake with a crunchy cookie crust, a creamy eggnog filling and a luscious maple caramel topping.
 It’s perfect for the holidays!

 When eggnog met cheesecake ❤️

-A deliciously rich Baked Eggnog Cheesecake covered in maple caramel.
-With a crunchy ginger cookie crust and a creamy eggnog filling, it’s a collision of festive flavours.
+Say hi to my creamy, dreamy, Baked Eggnog Cheesecake covered in homemade maple caramel.
+With a crunchy cookie crust and a spiced eggnog filling, it’s a collision of festive flavours.

-It’s that time of year when eggnog graces our shelves for just a few weeks, so it’s time to make the most of it!
-Last year, I made Eggnog French Toast, but this year, it’s all about that cheesecake.
+It’s that time of year when eggnog graces our shelves for just a few weeks, so let’s make the most of it!
+Last year, I was all about that Eggnog Cake, but this year, I’m head over heels for cheesecake.